 Insurance Companies Don’t Always Treat Bus Accident Victims Fairly

 Although bus accident victims may be entitled to compensation for their medical bills, time missed from work, temporary or permanent disability, property damage, pain and suffering, and final expenses, insurance companies aren’t always motivated to treat victims fairly.
 An insurance company, let alone the entity that owns and operates the bus line, is interested in their bottom line and paying out as little as possible in many instances.

 When victims or their families settle with an insurance company or the entity that owns the bus line without first having the settlement reviewed by a Texas bus accident lawyer, they could sign away valuable legal rights and they may not get what the claim is worth.
 Victims and their families may lose the right to sue or to have future expenses related to the accident, such as future medical expenses, covered.

 The Law Office of Julie Johnson takes pride in having helped accident victims and their families for more than 20 years.
 We help bus accident, car accident, truck accident, and motorcycle accident victims and their families get fair treatment from the insurance company.
 When negotiation doesn’t work, we zealously fight for our clients in court.
 If you or someone you love was hurt in an accident in Texas, the Law Office of Julie Johnson is here to help.
-We want to talk with you about your potential claim.
+We want to talk to you about your potential claim.
 Texas limits your ability to make a claim for an accident of this nature to two years from the date of the accident.
 It’s important that you don’t wait to call us.
 The first consultation is free.
 Call now: 214-290-8001.